Symptoms, causes, and treatment for herpes

 - Receiving oral sex from somebody who has cold sores around their mouth significantly raises the risk of becoming infected.

-- You cannot get genital herpes from a toilet seat.
+- It is impossible to get genital herpes from a toilet seat.

-Most people do not have apparent symptoms for many months, or even years after becoming infected.
-Those who do have symptoms during the initial period will usually notice them about 4 to 7 days after being infected.
+Most people do not experience symptoms for months or years after becoming infected.
+Those who do have symptoms during the initial period will usually notice them about 4 days after exposure (the average range is 2-12 days).

 Primary infection symptoms

-Primary infection is a term used for an outbreak of genital herpes that is evident when a person is first infected.
-Primary infection symptoms, if they are experienced, are usually more severe than subsequent recurrences.
-Symptoms can last up to 20 days and may include:
+Primary infection is a term used for an outbreak of genital herpes that occurs when a person is first infected.
+The symptoms can be quite severe and may include:

-In most cases the ulcers will heal and the patient will not have any lasting scars.
+In most cases, the ulcers will heal, and the individual will not have any lasting scars.